Alexey Fedorov

 .

-I received my Ph.D. at Scripps Institution of Oceanography, University of California San Diego.
+I received my PhD at Scripps Institution of Oceanography, University of California San Diego.
 After graduation I worked at Princeton University and GFDL (Geophysical Fluid Dynamics Lab) as a postdoctoral researcher and then a research scientist.
 At Yale, I lead Ocean, Atmosphere and Climate Modeling group in the Department of Earth and Planetary Sciences.
-I also collaborate with Laboratoire D’Oceanographie Et Du Climat Experimentations Et Approches Numeriques (LOCEAN) of the Sorbonne University where I am a Senior Visiting Scientist.
+I am also a Senior Visiting Scientist in the Laboratoire D’Oceanographie Et Du Climat Experimentations Et Approches Numeriques (LOCEAN) at the Sorbonne University.

-I also study anthropogenic climate change and climate sensitivity, warm climates of the past (e.g. Pliocene), and many other problems of climate dynamics.
+Anthropogenic climate change and climate sensitivity, warm climates of the past (e.g. Pliocene), and many other problems of climate dynamics.

-At a Packard fellows annual meeting:
+At a Packard Fellows annual meeting:

 Using geology to motivate climate modeling: